-Christmas Day is a wonderful time to spend our family and friends, but let’s be honest if your a hardcore Premier League fan, having a few beers with your mates and watching game after game on Boxing Day has become just as much of an institution as the day it follows.
+Christmas Day is a wonderful time to spend with our family and friends, but let’s be honest if you’re a hardcore Premier League fan, having a few beers with your mates and watching game after game on Boxing Day has become just as much of an institution as the day it follows.

-With that in mind we have taken a look at five of the best ever Premier League Boxing Day fixtures…
+With that in mind, we have taken a look at five of the best ever Premier League Boxing Day fixtures.

 Sheffield Wednesday 3-3 Manchester United (1992)

 Where else to start but with the inaugural Premier League season of 1992/1993.
 A Chris Waddle inspired Sheffield Wednesday raced into a 3-0 first-half lead to leave Alex Ferguson staring down the barrel of a heavy defeat.

-However, Scotland international Brian McClair would give United hope with two second-half headers, before United legend Eric Cantona scored a late goal to seal a memorable comeback.
+However, Scotland international Brian McClair gave United hope with two second-half headers, before United legend Eric Cantona scored a late goal to rescue a point and seal a memorable comeback.

 Coventry City 3-2 Arsenal (1999)